vishnuprasadmaruthi/Music-and-Podcast-Player/README.md

   }

-# Get user's exact Play list
+# Get user's exact Playlist
 /*
 * Used to get details of user's selected Playlist
 */